lau1944/snowow/README.md

 After that, you will see a `snow_app` folder in your resource folder in the application module.

 `api` : This folder is for storing API related files.
-Files posix with `.http.json` is the JSON file for HTTP method.
+Files suffix with `.http.json` is the JSON file for HTTP method.

 `model` : Declaring Data model in the service